 Types of Cancer

 There are many types of cancer; the term is used to refer to more than 100 unique malignancies.
 Although each cancer originates in a slightly different manner, all are characterized by the multiplication of abnormal cells that do not adhere to typical growth and death processes that are programmed into healthy cells.
 Instead, in each of the different types of cancer, the mutated cells can live indefinitely and grow out of control.
 As these cells accumulate, they can form tumors, travel through the body, and grow into other tissues.
 All types of cancer are typically referred to by the organ or tissue from which they originate, even if they later metastasize, or spread, to other parts of the body.
-At Tampa General Hospital, we treat all types of cancer in every part of the body including:
+At Tampa General Hospital, we treat all types of cancer in every part of the body, specializing in:

 - Neuro-oncology – Specializing in brain, spine, and peripheral nervous system cancers

 - Hepatobiliary oncology – Specializing in liver cancer, as well as cancers of the bile ducts and biliary tract

 - Pancreatic oncology - Specializing in pancreatic cancer